odunzechidubem/reminder-app/README.md

 1. Heading component with if else statement to display greeting for a given time of the day.
 2. Message component that tells what to do for a given time of the day.
 3. List of meals component that displays list of meals to pick from if it is time for dinner.
+4. The time and date updates dynamically without refresh the page.